There are times we need a quick fix in the cooking department. Maybe we're out of a key ingredient or just feeling adventurous.

 Yes, tomato puree is a great substitute, though it lacks the seasoning and depth found in caldo de tomate.

-Canned crushed tomatoes are a good alternative but will need seasoning to match the flavor profile of caldo de tomate.
+Canned crushed tomatoes are a good alternative but will need seasoning to match the flavor of caldo de tomate.

 Yes, fresh tomato sauce can be used, but it may need additional seasoning or a little tomato paste to mimic caldo de tomate's flavor.